 Where to Park

 The best thing about Mt Rubidoux is that there are many different trails up the mountain.
 No matter which way you approach it, there is sure to be a path.
-That being said you need to pay careful attention to parking when you are at the mountain.
-Recent laws in the city have set up specific parking areas and sides of the street that are resident parking only so make sure to carefully read the signs when looking for somewhere to park.
+That being said, you need to pay careful attention to parking when you are at the mountain.
+Recent laws in the city have set up specific parking areas and sides of the street that are resident parking only, so make sure to read the signs when looking for somewhere to park.

-Since they have now completed the Ryan Bonaminio park I believe that is the best place to park for the mountain.
-The address for this park is 5000 Tequesquite Ave, Riverside, CA 92506 and it has a lot of parking spaces.
-It has easy access to the mountain here, as you just head up the street about a quarter mile from the parking lot and you will reach the start of the trail.
-Always remember to read the signs though as it can change without warning.
+Since they have now completed the Ryan Bonaminio Park I believe that is the best place to park for the mountain.
+The address for this park is 5000 Tequesquite Ave, Riverside, CA 92506, and it has a lot of parking spaces.
+It has easy access to the mountain, as you just head up the street about a quarter-mile from the parking lot, and you will reach the start of the trail.

-The trail itself if really easy to find as it is a paved road all the way up, there are a couple of them so you have to choose which length you are in the mood for.
-There is a long way that is around two miles, a shorter way that is around one mile and a backside way that is less then a mile but pretty much straight up the whole time.
-If it is your first time I would suggest taking the long way as you will get to take in all the sites and see the famous Peace Bridge that was mentioned above.
-It is a beautiful hike that takes you around many different plants and flowers, huge boulders that you can climb and even the historical markers on the mountain.
-Plan for about an hour to an hour and a half to complete the less then 3 miles as you will want to spend some time up on the summit.
+The trail is easy to find as it is a paved road all the way up.
+There are a couple of them, so you have to choose which length you are in the mood for when you go.
+There is a long way that is around two and a half miles, a shorter way that is around one mile and a backside way that is less than a mile but pretty much straight up the whole time.
+If it is your first time, I would suggest taking the long way as you will get to take in all the sites and see the famous Peace Bridge that was mentioned above.
+It is a beautiful hike that takes you around many different plants and flowers, huge boulders that you can climb, and even the historical markers on the mountain.
+Plan for about an hour to an hour and a half to complete the less than 3 miles as you will want to spend some time on the summit.

 The Peace Bridge